-Whenever possible, the selection of a particular encryption algorithm, be it SBSC or HBSC, for communication must be realized by the security mechanisms defined in the oneM2M release.
+Whenever possible, the selection of a particular encryption algorithm, be it SBSC or HBSC based, for communication must be realized by the security mechanisms defined in the oneM2M release.
 When dealing with systems that are not part of the M2M system, the algorithm to use must be selected using other standardized security mechanisms available to both parties.

 9.2.x.1.1 Lightweight Encryption